tjcchen/webpack-core/README.md

 ## Webpack Core
 A project used to elaborate on the core concept of webpack!
-In this repo, we are focusing on webpack version v4.*
+In this repo, we are focusing on webpack version v4.

-## Webpack Mechanism
-Webpack & Webpack-cli
+## Webpack & Webpack-cli
 Wepack will find whether a user has webpack-cli or webpack-command package installed.
 If not, the command line would prompt the user to install it.
 Webpack, then, would execute the webpack-cli module.

 Webpack-cli will do two things in the build process as follows: